ahmed-dinar/digital-library/README.md

     - Like, comment, rating on books can improve interest of users.
     - Introduce audio book supports to listen to the book.
     - A pdf/ebook reading experience built int in the app.
+    - We could have a home page section with top/popular/new books.

 ## Current Database Design